Dave Sisler: Early life

 Sisler was born on October 16, 1931, in St. Louis, Missouri, to George Sisler, a Baseball Hall of Fame player, and Kathleen.
 He played baseball and two other sports at John Burroughs School.
 When he was 16, he went to work for his father, a coach in the Brooklyn Dodgers organization, who allowed him to keep statistics and occasionally to pitch.
 The Dodgers did not pursue a contract with him, due in part to his commitment to Princeton University and future military obligation.
 He played baseball and basketball at Princeton, where in 1951, his earned-run average was 0.99.

 After Sisler graduated, magna cum laude, he was signed by the Boston Red Sox of the American League (AL), and began his professional baseball career at the age of 21 in 1953 for the Albany Senators in the class-A Eastern League.
 He pitched in 21 games that season, 20 as their starting pitcher; he had a 12–7 win–loss record and an ERA of 2.60 in 135 innings pitched.
-He was the last pitcher from Princeton to start a major league game until Chris Young in 2004.
+He was the last pitcher from Princeton to start a major league game until Chris Young in "2004".

-In 1954 and 1955, he served on active duty with the U.S. military and did not play professional baseball.
+In 1954 and 1955, he served on active duty in the U.S. Army and did not play professional baseball.